You are here

 View as PDF: P2907.pdf

 Without a strong foundation, even the best-built house will eventually fall.
-Likewise, an Extension advisory committee is only as strong as its members, their skills, and the subsequent orientation and training they get from you, the agent.
+Likewise, an Extension advisory committee is only as strong as its members, their skills, and the orientation and training they receive from you, the agent.

-The changing nature of Extension and the needs of clients require that you think strategically about recruiting advisory committee members who have skills and abilities to address identified issues and problems, while enhancing your ability as an Extension agent to do your job.
-As those issues and problems change, so should your committee membership.
+The changing nature of Extension and the needs of clients require you to think strategically about recruiting advisory committee members who have the skills and abilities to address identified issues and problems, while also enhancing your ability as an Extension agent to do your job.
+As these issues and problems evolve, so should your committee membership.

 Preferred Advisory Committee Member Traits

-When thinking about potential advisory committee members, start by making a list of people, along with their corresponding demographics and relevant knowledge and skills.
-You want members who have a broad range of knowledge of issues facing your community.
-Additionally, they should know or belong to the audiences you will be trying to reach and be committed to and vested in the committee and its purpose.
-Finally, seek out members who have differing views from your own, are known to be creative or imaginative (big-picture types), and may challenge you to think critically.
+When considering potential advisory committee members, start by making a list of individuals along with their corresponding demographics, relevant knowledge, and skills.
+Seek members who have a broad understanding of the issues facing your community.
+Additionally, they should know or belong to the audiences you aim to reach and be committed to the committee’s purpose.
+Finally, seek members who may have views different from your own, are known for creativity or imagination (big-picture thinkers), and may challenge you to think critically.

-The skills you look for as you build your committee depend on its purpose.
-If you need to raise funds in support of your programs, seek out members with grant-writing, event-management, business, or marketing skills.
-If you need public advocates for Extension, recruit members with skills in public speaking or journalism.
-If you need help with program policy and procedures, skills in management and attention to detail will be important.
+The skills you look for in building your committee depend on its purpose.
+If you need to raise funds for your programs, seek members with grant-writing, event management, business, or marketing skills.
+If you need public advocates for Extension, recruit members with public speaking or journalism skills.
+For support with program policy and procedures, prioritize members with management skills and attention to detail.

-Remember that teamwork is crucial to a functioning advisory committee.
-So, in addition to knowledge, commitment, and mission-specific skills, members should demonstrate—or be willing to learn—certain other attributes necessary for highly functioning teams, including:
+Remember that teamwork is essential for a functional advisory committee.
+So, in addition to knowledge, commitment, and mission-specific skills, members should demonstrate—or be willing to develop—certain attributes necessary for effective teams, including:

 • leadership skills (including shared leadership)